NeuroML and spatially detailed cells¶

 After specifying the discretisation, getting it back can also prove useful.
 Typical applications are:

-• better reconciling the equations between domains of the simulation, when the surroundings of the neuron matter; see also the LFP example.
+better reconciling the equations between domains of the simulation, when the surroundings of the neuron matter; see also the LFP and imposed field examples.

 Now that we know what <segment>s and <segmentGroup>s are, let’s see the neuron that was painted per compartment before, painted here separately for each main region.
 Note that all dendrites happen to be classified as “basal” in this cell model.